OndrejKutil/OndrejKutil/README.md

 - Just trying to learn some stuff in python and C++

-- Made a discord bot in python for me and my friends
+- Made a discord bot in python for me and my friends with the nextcord library